-Dunga was handed the Brazil job in 2006 after Carlos Alberto Parreira’s side was eliminated 1-0 by France in the quarterfinals of the World Cup for what would be his first role as a head coach.
+Dunga was handed the Brazil job in 2006 after Carlos Alberto Parreira’s side were eliminated 1-0 by France in the quarter-finals of the World Cup for what would be his first role as a head coach.
 "The appointment of Dunga satisfies the desire of Brazilian fans who want to see a vibrant coach," said then CBF president Ricardo Teixeira.
 Dunga was intent on getting Brazil back to winning ways and upon his appointment vowed to impose the same qualities he displayed in 91 caps for his country.
-I want to bring the same determination I had as a player," he told members of the media.
+I want to bring the same determination I had as a player," he told the media.
 "Motivation and will to win are fundamental for anyone who wants to wear the shirt of the Brazilian national team."

 |OSLO DRAW IN DUGOUT DEBUT

 He made his debut in the dugout in a friendly against Norway in Oslo, earning a 1-1 draw at the Ullevaal Stadion.
 Dunga fielded a somewhat experimental side that took the field without the likes of Ronaldinho, Kaka and Ronaldo, and went behind five minutes after half-time when Morten Gamst Pedersen's in-swinging free kick bounced through a crowded penalty area and into the far corner of Heurelho Gomes’ net.
 Daniel Carvalho’s low drive five minutes later earned the Selecao a draw.
 That result was quickly followed up by an impressive 3-0 victory over Argentina in which Kaka robbed Lionel Messi in midfield before racing the length of the pitch to slide in the third.